-A physical exam is completed for female and male participants at the Screening, Enrollment, and follow-up clinic visits, per protocol Section 7.
+A physical exam is completed for female and male participants at required study visits per protocol Section 7.
 It should also be performed at Interim Visits if it is clinically indicated.
 At all scheduled time points, physical exams should include the assessments listed in protocol section 7.10 and repeated below.
 Site clinicians may use their discretion to determine whether or not to conduct a more comprehensive physical exam in response to reported symptoms or illnesses present at the time of the exam.